Do you want to know how to promote your blog post so it’s shared over 1,000 times on various social media channels?

 - Page Name

-If you are using WordPress, the All in One SEO plugin or WordPress SEO by Joost are great.
+If you are using WordPress, the All in One SEO plugin or WordPress SEO by Joost is great.

 Depending on how competitive your target keywords are, you can start ranking on page one of the search engine results within a couple of days and sometimes sooner.
 Rankings are not an exact science so you’re never 100% sure but you need to give your content the best chance.